lc-studios-mc/lcbuild/README.md

 ### Config properties

-- `minecraftComMojangDirectoryPath` - Path to com.mojang folder
+- `minecraftComMojangDirectoryPath` [string] - Full path of com.mojang folder
-- `fullAddonName` - Full name of your addon
+- `fullAddonName` [string] - Full name of your addon (for example, "MyUntitledAddon")
--
+- `shortAddonName` [string] - Short name of your addon (for example, "MUA")
+- `behaviorPackDirectoryName` [string] - Name of the behavior pack directory name in src
+- `resourcePackDirectoryName` [string] - Name of the resource pack directory name in src
+- `externalModules` [string array] - List of modules/packages to be ignored by the bundler (it must contain "@minecraft")
+- `entryScriptFileName` [string] - Name of the main script file without extension (for example, "main")
+- `compilationIgnorePatterns` - List of glob patterns to exclude from pack compilation

 ## Useful commands